11-14 Years

 The current price for a Scout button-up shirt is $46.95.
 These shirts are available from size 10 to 22.
 Size Charts are available from The Scout Shop website (see link below).
 Belts are available in three sizes; 80cm, 120cm and 160cm, with all sizes priced at $16.95.

-Prices are current as at 11th of March 2023.
+Prices are current as at 20th of October 2025.
 These prices are subject to change; please confirm current pricing prior to ordering.

 Parents and/or guardians will be required to replace any of these items at their own expense if lost or damaged.